Okenia elegans (Leuckart, 1828)

 - Idalia elegans Leuckart, 1828 (original)

 The specimens of this species can reach a maximum size of 80 mm.
-The body is tall and its general color varies from pure white to white, sprayed with pink or orange-red dots.
+The body is tall and its general color varies from pure white to white, sprayed with pink or orange-red dots, but some specimens can be completely red.
 In all these cases the edge of the foot has a more or less marked yellow band.
 The most characteristic trait of this species are the digitiform papillae that surround the whole body from the front of the head, the sides of the dorsum and surround the gill leaves.
 The two most anterior papillae on the head are the longest.
 There are also papillae in the dorsum middle line.
 The color of these papillae is like the body at their base, whitish or reddish, but soon they turn yellow but on the apex that is usually whitish.
 The rhinophores are thick and in the white specimens are semitransparent in their base, white opaque in their middle third and red in their tip while in the most pigmented ones they are orange-red.
 There are up to twenty fine lamellae in each rhinophore.
 The gill is made up of 12-14 bipinnate gill leaves that form a complete circle surrounding the anal papilla; The gill leaves are white but their tips are pigmented from yellow to orange, depending on the color of the specimen.
 The anal papilla is not prominent, it is white with its upper border coloured in yellow or orange.
 The foot is very wide, slightly bilobed in the front side and pointed in the rear side.
 It is white coloured but it is finely dotted of pink or red in the most pigmented animals, as are the flanks of these specimens.

 This species is usually found wandering in rocky bottoms where the individual or colonial ascidians of which it feeds on live.
 The following tunicated have been cited as prey for O.elegans: Ascidia sp., Ciona sp., Molgula sp., Microcosmus sp, Phallusia sp., Polycarpa rustica, P. scuba, Botryllus sp. and Dendrodoa grosularia (Picton & Morrow, 1994; McDonald & Nybakken, 1999).
 Frequently the specimens of O. elegans are almost completely buried in the body of the ascidian, from which only the gill leaves protrude.